sazonovanton/SirChatalot/README.md

 To ban a user you should add their Telegram ID to the `./data/banlist.txt` file.
 Each ID should be on a separate line.
 Banlist has a higher priority than the whitelist.
 If a user is on the banlist, they will not be able to use the bot and the will see a message saying that they have been banned.

+## Safety practices
+To prevent the bot from being used for purposes that violate the OpenAI's usage policy, you can use:
+* Moderation: Moderation will filter out messages that can violate the OpenAI's usage policy with free OpenAI's [Moderation API](https://platform.openai.com/docs/guides/moderation).
+In this case, message is sent to the Moderation API and if it is flagged, it is not sent to the OpenAI's API.
+If you want to use it, set `OpenAI.Moderation` to `true` in the `./data/.config` file (see *Configuration*).
+User will be notified if their message is flagged.
+* End-user IDs: End-user IDs will be added to the API request if `OpenAI.EndUserID` is set to `true` in the `./data/.config` file (see *Configuration*).
+Sending end-user IDs in your requests can be a useful tool to help OpenAI monitor and detect abuse.
+This allows OpenAI to provide your team with more actionable feedback in the event that we detect any policy violations in your application.
+User ID is a hashed Telegram ID of the user.
+* Rate limiting: Rate limiting will limit the number of messages a user can send to the bot.
+If you want to use it, set `Telegram.GeneralRateLimit` to a number of messages a user can send to the bot in a time period in the `./data/.config` file (see *Configuration*).
+* Banlist: Banlist will prevent users from using the bot.
+If you want to use it, add user's Telegram ID to the `./data/banlist.txt` file (see *Banning Users*).
+* Whitelist: Whitelist will allow only whitelisted users to use the bot.
+If you want to use it, add user's Telegram ID to the `./data/whitelist.txt` file (see *Whitelisting Users*).

 ## Rate limiting users
 To limit the number of messages a user can send to the bot, add their Telegram ID and limit to the `./data/rates.txt` file.
 Each ID should be on a separate line.
 Example: